learn-co-curriculum/java-file-input-output/README.md

 one issue with our code above and that is that the `FileWriter` constructors throw an `IOException`.
 This type of exception signals that an input/output (I/O) error has occurred.
-We'll modify the above code to wrap it in a try-catch to gracefully handle the exception momentarily.

-Now that we have our `FileWriter` instance instantiated, let's actually write to the file.
-The `FileWriter` class is a subclass of a couple of different classes, and one of the methods it inherits is called `write()`:
+We'll modify the above code to wrap it in a try-catch to gracefully handle the exception.
+We'll also use the `FileWriter` instance to actually write to the file too!
+The `FileWriter` class inherits a method called `write` which will allow us to write to a file:

 ```java
 import java.io.File;